 At Linköping University, student influence is a priority issue.
 Student influence that works well is of vital importance for the quality of education and, to a great extent, the environment that students work in.

-As a student at Linköping University you can influence education at the University through being represented at the University’s decision-making and preparatory bodies.
-You can also influence education by taking part in the course evaluations the university is obliged to carry out at the end of each course.
+As a student at Linköping University you can influence education at the University by being represented at the University’s decision-making and preparatory bodies.
+You can also influence education by taking part in the course evaluations the University is obliged to carry out at the end of each course.

 Where decisions are not to be made or preparatory work not carried out by a body but by a single person, information should be provided to and consultation take place with student representatives in good time before decisions are made and preparatory work completed (Chapter 3, Section 9 of the Higher Education Ordinance).